-COOL - COOL MODE
+COOL - Cool Mode

-- In the COOL mode, the system will cycle the compressor ON and OFF based on the room air temperature and the temperature set-point on the LCD.
-When the system calls for cooling, there will be a delay of approximately two minutes.
-During this delay, the hour glass icon will be displayed in the LCD.
-In auto fan, the fan will turn ON first followed by the compressor in approximately 15 seconds. - In COOL mode, there are four fan selections: LOW / MED / HIGH / AUTO. - LOW / MED / HIGH: The fan operates continuously at the selected speed.
-The compressor only cycles ON and OFF. - AUTO: When auto fan is selected, the fan speed will vary depending on the difference between the temperature set-point and the room temperature.
+In COOL mode, the system will cycle the compressor ON and OFF based on the room air temperature and the room's temperature set-point on the LCD.
+When the system calls for cooling the first time, there will be a delay of approximately two minutes.
+During this delay, the hour glass icon will be displayed on the LCD.
+In auto fan, the fan will turn ON first followed by the compressor in approximately 15 seconds.
+After the first ON/OFF cycle the compressor/ fan will cycle ON without delay.

+In COOL mode, there are four fan selections: LOW / MED / HIGH / AUTO.

+- LOW / MED / HIGH: The fan operates continuously at the selected speed.
+The compressor only cycles ON and OFF. - AUTO: When auto fan is selected, the fan speed will vary depending on the difference between the room's temperature set-point and the room temperature.
 In auto fan, the compressor and the fan will both cycle ON and OFF.
 The compressor shuts OFF first followed by the fan in approximately 15 seconds.

-HEAT PUMP - HEAT PUMP MODE
+HEAT PUMP - Heat Pump Mode

-- In the HP mode, the system will cycle the compressor ON and OFF based on the room air temperature and the temperature set-point on the LCD.
-When the system calls for heating, there will be a delay of approximately two minutes.
+In HP mode, the system will cycle the compressor ON and OFF based on the room air temperature and the temperature set-point on the LCD.
+When the system calls for heating the first time, there will be a delay of approximately two minutes.
 During this delay, the hour glass icon will be displayed on the LCD.
-In auto fan, the compressor will turn ON first followed by the fan in approximately 15 seconds. - In HP mode, there are four fan selections: LOW / MED / HIGH / AUTO.
+In auto fan, the compressor will turn ON first followed by the fan in approximately 15 seconds.
+After the first ON/OFF cycle the compressor/ fan will cycle ON without delay.

+In HP mode, there are four fan selections: LOW / MED / HIGH / AUTO.

 - LOW / MED / HIGH: The fan operates continuously at the selected speed.
-The compressor only cycles ON and OFF. - AUTO: When auto fan is selected, the fan speed will vary depending on the difference between the temperature set-point and the room temperature.
+The compressor only cycles ON and OFF. - AUTO: When auto fan is selected, the fan speed will vary depending on the difference between the temperature setpoint and the room temperature.
 In auto fan mode, the compressor and the fan will both cycle ON and OFF.
 The compressor shuts OFF first followed by the fan in approximately 15 seconds.